goneri/kitchen-mincer/doc/source/index.rst

 * a database backup to restore stored in Swift
 * a Ansible configuration directory from a git repository

 We fetch these external resources and push them in images.
-Those medias are published as Glance image.
-They must be prepared and pushed in Glance before the stack startup because Heat will need them.
+Those medias are published as image.

+They must be prepared and uploaded before the stack startup because Heat will need them.

 These medias can be either:

 * in the application itself, e.g: a Fedora repository or an eDeploy image
-* in the user configuration, e.g: a backup to restore, or some additional configuration
+* in the user configuration, e.g: a backup to restore or some additional configuration

 marmite YAML file